How Does a Shower Work?

 - Laminar-flow: water is separated into individual streams for a direct approach

-Now, when it comes to the actual showerhead, that’s up to you.
+Now, when it comes to the actual shower head, that’s up to you.